mozilla-bteam/bz.js/README.md

 retrieves a list of [suggested reviewers](https://wiki.mozilla.org/Bugzilla:BzAPI:Objects#Suggested_Reviewer) for a bug.

 `getConfiguration(options, callback)`
 gets the [configuration](https://wiki.mozilla.org/Bugzilla:REST_API:Objects:Configuration) of this Bugzilla server.
+Note: this only works currently against Mozilla's production instance, the bugzilla 5.0 instance running on landfill has no equivalent call that can be run from the browser due to a lack of CORS headers.